SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/pull-up_pull-down.jpg">

 Even unused logic gates can cause problems since coupled-in interference voltages result in unwanted triggers and excess current draw.
-If a proper operation is desired, inputs should not be left floating and connected together to GND or V<sub>CC</sub>.
+If a proper operation is desired, all unused inputs should not be left floating and connected together to GND or V<sub>CC</sub>.